Active ingredients per 2 capsules:

 Arterial stiffness or rigidity of the arterial wall occurs as a consequence of biological ageing and thickening, hardening and loss of elasticity.
 It has been associated with the onset of stroke and serves as an independent predictor of stroke incidence.

 In this clinical trial, 92 asymptomatic subjects were orally administered either a rapeseed oil-based spread enriched with 3.0g of plant stanols or control, daily for 6 months.
 Their arterial stiffness and endothelial function were then assessed.
 Endothelial function is connected to most markers of inflammation and cardiovascular risk.
-Compared to control, administration of plant stanols resulted in significant reduction of serum total, LDL and non-HDL cholesterol concentrations by 6.6, 10.2 and 10.6%, respectively (p < 0.001).
 Arterial stiffness was unchanged in the group administered with plant stanols, but increased in control group (p = 0.023), as assessed using cardio-ankle vascular index (CAVI) and augmentation index (AI).
-These findings suggested the beneficial effects of plant stanols in lowering LDL and non-HDL cholesterol, as well as reducing arterial stiffness.
+These findings suggested the beneficial effects of plant stanols in support healthy blood cholesterol levels, as well as support arterial flexibility.

 3. Improve prostate health